gm-core/website/gamatas/README.md

 ### 2. Write some tests

-Gamatas will run through tests in order based on your User Defined events.
-On your test object, add a `User Defined 0` event.
+Gamatas will run through tests in order based on your User Events.
+On your test object, add a `User Event 0` event.
 This is the first user defined event, and therefore will be the first test to run.

 Now, define a specific test with `test_it()`: